-- Persistent and deliberate failure to use the relevant national academic and/ or professional benchmarks to support judgements on academic standards and Edge Hill students' attainment of them. - Dismissal by the individual's main employer for improper conduct in relation to their employment which may impair the integrity of the examination process or their standing as an external examiner. - For clinical and other professional programmes, failure to maintain professional body membership or professional registration where this is a requirement of being an examiner or disbarment from professional practice which may impair the integrity of the examination process or the individual's standing as an external examiner.
+- Persistent failure to attend meetings and/or present the required reports by the stated deadline without prior agreement, and/or the submission of identical reports and/or failure to return students' work following moderation. - Persistent and deliberate failure to use the relevant national academic and/ or professional benchmarks to support judgements on academic standards and Edge Hill students' attainment of them. - Dismissal by the individual's main employer for improper conduct in relation to their employment which may impair the integrity of the examination process or their standing as an external examiner. - For clinical and other professional programmes, failure to maintain professional body membership or professional registration where this is a requirement of being an examiner or disbarment from professional practice which may impair the integrity of the examination process or the individual's standing as an external examiner.